 1. The lengthening of the spine through the pressurization of the abdominal cavity reduces the internal pressure of the discs.
 This pressure reduction, in conjunction with the pressure increase during twisting, creates the pumping action that increases the nutrient exchange in the discs.

 2. The straightening of the spinal curves that accompanies the lengthening of the torso realigns all the intervertebral joints more closely to the plane in which the twist is happening.
-The more you align your discs in the plane of twisting, the more evenly the pressure created by the twist will be distributed throughout each disc, keeping them safe.
+The more you align your discs in the plane of twisting, the more evenly the pressure created by the twist will be distributed throughout each disc, keeping them safe while allowing a deeper twist with less resistance.

 Try it now: Lengthen and compress your spine